 At Invite, we strive for readers, not buyers.
 We don't just want to publish “Church nerd books."
 We want to create beautiful books with messages that matter to everyday Christians.

-If you want to learn more about publishing a book in 2022, and would like to learn about the work we are doing with Invite Press, contact us!
+If you want to learn more about publishing a book in the 2020s, and would like to learn about the work we are doing with Invite Press, contact us!
 We look forward to chatting.